MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Related Works

-\myparagraph{Reasoning Segmentation.} Reasoning segmentation in natural images is introduced by LISA \cite{lisa}, which interprets implicit textual instructions to generate segmentation masks by combining MLLMs’ vision-language understanding \cite{llava} with SAM’s segmentation capabilities \cite{segment-anything}.
+\myparagraph{Reasoning Segmentation.} General reasoning segmentation is introduced by LISA \cite{lisa}, which interprets implicit textual prompts to generate segmentation masks by combining MLLMs’ vision-language understanding \cite{llava} with SAM’s segmentation capabilities \cite{segment-anything}.
 More recently, several follow-up studies extend reasoning segmentation \cite{mmr-iclr2025,glamm-cvpr2024,perceptiongpt-cvpr2024,next-chat}.
 Among them, SegLLM \cite{multi-round-seg} represents the initial effort to address multi-round reasoning segmentation in natural images.
-Compared to natural image domains, multi-round reasoning segmentation in medical imaging may provide greater practical value.
-This is because such a segmentation paradigm can not only assist clinicians in performing rapid, continuous segmentation during clinical practice, but also help lay users learn medical knowledge more effectively.
-However, despite recent progress in medical reasoning segmentation \cite{tong2025medisee,huang2025medsegR,yan2025medreasoner}, this aspect remains unaddressed.
-In this paper, building upon existing works \cite{llava-med,medsam_model,sam_med_2d_20m,multi-round-seg}, we develop a method for multi-round reasoning in medical image segmentation.
+Compared to natural image domains, multi-round reasoning segmentation in medical imaging could provide enhanced practical utility.
+This is because such a segmentation paradigm aligns well with the process through which trainees learn medical knowledge.
+However, despite recent progress in medical reasoning segmentation \cite{tong2025medisee,huang2025medsegR,yan2025medreasoner,xing2026medvl3d}, this aspect remains unaddressed.
+Concurrent with our work, MTurn-Seg \cite{MTurn-Seg} introduces a bilingual benchmark for multi-turn medical image dialogue that incorporates segmentation.
+In this work, building upon prior works \cite{llava-med,medsam_model,sam_med_2d_20m,multi-round-seg}, we develop a method for multi-round reasoning in medical image segmentation.